 How do you make sure your employees, with their 21st-century attention spans, are finishing learning effectively, and actually enjoying your courses?

 Be sure to pay attention to these trends.
-As technology, the needs of its employees, and the business context continues to rapidly evolve, it is necessary for organizations to continually revamp and adapt their eLearning courses.
+As technology advances, employee employees, and the business context also continue to evolve rapidly, forcing companies to continually revamp and adapt their existing eLearning courses.

 1) Evolve From Long-form and Massive Courses to Micro, Personalized Courses